 - The NGO’s constitute a world-wide network interacting with Governments and Internal intergovernmental organization in shaping international environmental policies:

 - Creating awareness among the public on current environmental issues and solutions.

 - Facilitating the participation of various categories of stakeholders in the discussion on environmental issues.

 - Conducting participatory rural appraisal.

 - Being involved in the protection of human rights to have a clean environment.

 - Protecting the natural resources and entrusting the equitable use of resources.

 - Data generation on natural resources, timeline history of villages.

 - Analysis and monitoring of environmental quality.

-- Organizing seminars, lectures and group discussion for promotion of environmental awareness.
+- Organizing seminars, lectures and group discussion for the promotion of environmental awareness.